-During the academic year 2016-2017, the Bendheim Center for Finance welcomed the following visiting faculty:
+During the academic year the Bendheim Center for Finance welcomed the following visiting faculty:

 MARTIN CHERKES has been teaching at Princeton (on and off) since 1997.
-In Fall of academic 2017-18 he teaches a course in "Investment management", a course that serves as a "gatekeeping class" for UFC.
+In Fall of academic 2017-18 he teaches a course in Investment management, a course that serves as a "gatekeeping class" for UCF.
 The course is open to graduate as well as undergraduate students and provides a broad introduction to Finance and Financial Markets.
-In Spring of academic 2017-18 he will teach a course in Venture Capitalto introduce students to financing and valuation techniques as they are employed by a venture capitalist.
+In Spring of academic 2017-18 he taught a course in Venture Capital-to introduce students to financing and valuation techniques as they are employed by a venture capitalist.
 Martin's research interest is in the area of financial theory (IPOs Mutual Funds etc.).
 He holds a PhD in economics from UPenn and an MSc in mathematics from Novosibirsk State.
-In 1986-1994 he worked in research and management roles on Wall Street
+In 1986-1994 he worked in research and management roles on Wall Street.